AP Exclusive: Colleges got $60M-plus from OxyContin family

 “We’re looking at this through the lens of what people know now,” said Ross Cheit, chairman of the Rhode Island Ethics Commission and a professor at Brown University, which has accepted donations from the Sacklers.
 “My sense is, during the time period we’re talking about, people’s views about that source of money changed _ a lot.”

+Tufts, near Boston, said it is reviewing its relationship with Purdue and declined to answer questions until the review is finished.
+The university’s school of graduate biomedical studies was founded with a Sackler gift in 1980 and carries the family’s name.

+Kolodny said schools should have known about the Sacklers’ role in the opioid crisis after 2007, when Purdue pleaded guilty to federal charges that it misled the public about the risks of OxyContin.
+In that case, the company agreed to pay more than $600 million in civil and criminal penalties.
+By 2017, he said, the Sacklers’ ties to Purdue and OxyContin were common knowledge.

-The financial records may not capture all giving by the family.
-Colleges are not required to disclose donation information, and many refused to provide details to the AP.
+The records reviewed by the AP may not capture all giving by the family.
+Colleges are not required to disclose donation information, and many refused to provide details.

-Purdue Pharma, which recently filed for bankruptcy, separately provided research money to some schools.
-Unlike nonprofit groups, it was not required to disclose its giving in publicly available tax forms.
+Purdue Pharma separately provides research money to some schools.
+Unlike nonprofit groups, it is not required to disclose its giving in publicly available tax forms.

 Rockefeller University accepted more Sackler money than any other school in recent history, receiving more than $11 million from the Sackler Foundation in Canada.
 Most came from a single $10 million gift in 2014.
 Smaller donations continued through at least 2017.
 Richard Sackler, a former president of Purdue Pharma, previously taught at the school.